-San Diego goes full circle: the world’s first CDMA phone, which we designed for Qualcomm 20 years ago, turned up in ecoATM’s mobile device recycling kiosk.
+San Diego goes full circle: the world’s first digital CDMA mobile phone, which we designed for Qualcomm 20 years ago, turned up in an ecoATM mobile device recycling kiosk.

-A single user may only use the ecoATM once every two years, and therefore the interaction with the machine must be intuitive for all users across all demographics.
-Our seamless unification of GUI with tactile finance areas encourages a cohesive journey from placing your phone into the tray through collecting the cash or donating it to charity.
+The design for the ecoATM kiosk needed to be automated, consumer-friendly, fit into any environment, and be able to accept a variety of old devices including cell phones and music devices.
+Since a mobile user might only use the ecoATM every two years, and they could be deployed virtually anywhere in the world, the interaction with the kiosk needed to be intuitive for all users across all demographics.
+Our seamless unification of GUI with tactile finance areas encourages a cohesive journey from placing a phone into the tray through collecting the cash or donating it to charity.

 The second-generation ecoATM is an exceptional incorporation of physical product and GUI, guiding the customer through a transaction in record time.
 The bot guides the user with simple logic linked to entertainment, presenting a far more complex operation than other kiosks at a fun and intuitive level.

 You would be surprised what turns up in the ecoATM—some real museum pieces have been discovered.
 In fact, ecoATM CEO and founder, Mark Bowles, built a landmark phone shrine with the pieces he finds.
 Alongside all the iPhone 3’s that get reused, there are many flip phones with salvageable materials for recycling.

 In 2013, just five years after inception, ecoATM inked a deal to be acquired by Outerwall, formerly Coinstar to support the growing global demand for refurbished products and mobile devices.